BLCM/bl3mods/Aaron0000/Balands/README.md

 ------------------
 Pattern [NULL] - Increased Damage by 20%, Magazine Size by 1, and Explosion Radius by 30%.

-Pattern Black (multi-rocket) - No change.
+Pattern Black - No change.

-Pattern Red (mortar launcher) - No change.
+Pattern Red - No change.

-Q-System (double projectile) - Adjusted Damage to (roughly) match the pre-Atlas-AR damage buff.
+Q-System - Adjusted Damage to (roughly) match the pre-Atlas-AR damage buff.

 V-System - Added 20% increased Critical Hit Damage.

-N-System (high fire rate) - No change.
+N-System - No change.

-AX-7 (automatic burst-fire) - No change.
+AX-7 - No change.

 AX-19 - No change.